Security

 What we run, who can touch it, what happens when something goes wrong.

-• Backups.
-Convex provides point-in-time recovery for the database.
-The VPS runs daily Hostinger snapshots.
-Both are tested by spinning up restores quarterly (next scheduled: Q3 2026).
+- Backups.
+The PostgreSQL database is self-hosted on the VPS and covered by daily Hostinger VPS snapshots.
+Restores are tested by spinning up a copy quarterly (next scheduled: Q3 2026).

 EU regulatory posture